Switch to ADA Accessible Theme

 Wage and hour disputes occur when an employee believes that they are not properly compensated for their work or when they cannot take breaks during the workday.
 Not every employee in every industry is governed by the same set of rules.
 There are exceptions and exemptions to wage and hour regulations.
 However, California employers must pay at least minimum wage for all hours worked and are required to pay overtime and double time rates to certain employees, when applicable.
 Failing to comply with hour and wage regulations will often expose an employer to employee complaints, claims or charges filed with government agencies, or lawsuits in the courts.
 Sometimes, multiple employees may complain about your wage and hour practices, leading to a class-action lawsuit or Private Attorneys General Act litigation against your company.
 Defending against these claims can quickly become expensive.
 It is a good idea to address any wage and hour allegations promptly by getting attorney advice on how to address the employee complaints and, if necessary, remedy the violations.

-If you are facing any type of employment-related legal claim, contact a Coachella, California employment law attorney today at the Law Office of Karen J. Sloat.
+If you are facing any type of employment-related legal claim, contact a Coachella, California employment law attorney today at Sloat Law Group.

 Resolving Employment-Related Disputes